hieuvp/learning-python/learn-the-basics/conditions/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 ## `not` Operator

-Using `not` before a boolean expression inverts it:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=not_operator.py) -->
 <!-- The below code snippet is automatically added from not_operator.py -->